 HWW Staff

-Prior to re-joining HWW Lucy worked for Oxfam on poverty and livelihood programmes in England between 2008-14, and on research projects at Bradford and Manchester universities.
+Prior to re-joining HWW Lucy worked for Oxfam on poverty and livelihood programmes in England between 2008-14, and subsequently at Bradford and Manchester universities.
+She now works as Private Sector Policy Lead for the catholic international development charity CAFOD.

 Lucy’s doctoral thesis explored the situation of homeworkers within a globalising world, focusing specifically on homeworkers, and the organisations working with them, in the UK and Chile.
-Lucy also has practical experience of working with homeworker organisations both in the UK and in Chile.
+Lucy also has practical experience of working with homeworker organisations both in the UK and in Chile, and worked for both National Group on Homeworking and Homeworkers Worldwide on research and policy issues, between 2002-4.

 Gudrun Lauret, Administrator